liferay/liferay-docs-dxp-cloud/user/articles/05-app-management/06-auto-scaling.markdown

 Whether due to a traffic spike, memory leak, or some other issue, sometimes a service must be upscaled or downscaled to perform well.
 DXP Cloud's auto-scaling feature automatically creates and destroys instances of a service as needed to optimize performance.
-Therefore you don't need to worry about doing so manually.
+You therefore don't need to worry about doing so manually.

-A service can automatically upscale to 10 instances maximum and downscale to whatever number is specified for the `scale` property in `LCP.json`.
+A service can automatically upscale to 10 instances maximum, and downscale to the number specified for the `scale` property in `LCP.json`.
 The `scale` property specifies the minimum number of instances that can run for a given service.

-| **Note:** Currently, this feature is only available for the Liferay service.
+| **Note:** Currently, this feature is only available for the Liferay DXP
-| Furthermore, the feature is only enabled for production type environments.
+| service in production environments.

-## Enabling Auto Scaling
+## Enabling Auto-scaling

-You can enable auto-scaling for Liferay via its *Scale* tab.
+You can enable auto-scaling for Liferay DXP via its *Scale* tab.
 Navigate to *Services* &rarr; *Liferay* &rarr; *Scale* and click *Enable Auto Scaling*.
 If auto-scaling is enabled, you can click *Disable Auto Scaling* to disable it.
 With auto-scaling enabled, DXP Cloud monitors your service and scales it